mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 VECTOR

-A fleet’s vector – its direction and accumulated velocity

-- are only important if two fleets engage each other in

-a limited battlespace.
+A fleet's vector – its direction and accumulated velocity - are only important if two fleets engage each other in a limited battlespace.
 The reasons this might occur are many.
 If one fleet is defending a world, moon, orbital starport, planetoid or other large celestial object, then the battle might well occur in a limited sphere.
-A fleet might be jockeying for access to a gas giant or other fuel source, positioned in high guard over squadrons that are wilderness refuelling or simply ‘bugging out’ towards jump point with great haste.
+A fleet might be jockeying for access to a gas giant or other fuel source, positioned in high guard over squadrons that are wilderness refuelling or simply ‘bugging out' towards jump point with great haste.

 Whatever the reason, there are times when fleet combat occurs in a limited space.
-Under these circumstances, it is important to keep track of

-direction and how many successive rounds are spent accelerating in one direction.
+Under these circumstances, it is important to keep track of direction and how many successive rounds are spent accelerating in one direction.
 For example, a fleet or squadron that applies 6 Thrust in one direction for two rounds moves at twice the speed had it only applied 6